louisremi/jquery.persival.js/README.md

 ========

-Persival can persist the values users entered in a form, to make them crash and *inadvertent tab closing* resilent.
+Persival can persist the values users entered in a form, to make them *inadvertent tab closing* & crash resilent.

 Usage
 -----